April 12, Reading 3 – Mark 8:11-26

 * Dear God,

-Thank You for the encouraged to us in this passage, that You in the Person of the Son, Jesus, sighed.
+Thank You for the encouragement to us in this passage, that we see You, in the Person of the Son, breathing a sigh.

-He experienced the depths of emotion that run rampant through our own brief lives here on earth.
+Please comfort us in knowing that Jesus experienced the depth of emotion that run rampant through our own brief lives here on earth.

 Amen.